thalescastro98/bank-simulator/README.md

 - POSTGRES_PORT: listening port for postgres database.
 Ex: 5432.

 - POSTGRES_DB: name of database.
-Ex: bank_simulator
+Ex: bank_simulator.

 - POSTGRES_USER: name of postgres user.
 Ex: postgres.

 - ENVIROMENT: defines if it is in the `dev` environment or in the `production` environment.
-Ex: production
+Ex: production.

 - APP_PORT: port on which the server is listening.
 Ex: 8080.